htw-imi-info3/django_lab_scaffold/studybuddy_site/README.md

 The scaffold contains a couple of example tests cases:

 - unit tests using the django test libraries in tests/
-- acceptance tests using selenium in
+- acceptance tests using selenium in tests_selenium

+the selenium tests needs geckodriver!
 ## Authentication and Authorization
 ### Login/Authentication